richardanaya/asynctimer/README.md

 # Async-Await in Web Assembly

 This project shows a toy async-await executor written from scratch for web assembly.
-The goal is to make this real and see output in the console:
+The goal is to make this real and see output:

 ```rust
 pub fn main() -> () {